stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-Next we create a cube model for the skybox:
+Next a cube model is created for the skybox:

 ```java
 @Bean